matuteiglesias/journal/content/Dev/2025-05-09_Developed_Dual-Schema_System_for_Obsidian_and_Busi.md

 ## 📅 2025-05-09 — Session: Developed Dual-Schema System for Obsidian and Business Intelligence

 **🕒 22:05–23:05**
-**🏷️ Labels**: Obsidian, business intelligence, metadata, automation, Python
+**🏷️ Labels**: Obsidian, Business Intelligence, Metadata, Automation, Python
 **📂 Project**: Dev
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The goal of this session was to develop and refine a dual-schema system for use in Obsidian and business intelligence applications, focusing on metadata management and [[automation]].
+The goal of this session was to develop and refine a dual-schema system for use in Obsidian and business intelligence applications, focusing on metadata management and automation.

 ### Key Activities
 - Explored the role of tags and classification in organizing assistant responses.